Randalynn’s Stage 1C High-Grade Serous Carcinoma Ovarian Cancer Story

 Then I went in for surgery.
-But one thing I would recommend: I have extremely low blood pressure.
+But [there is] one thing I would recommend.
+I have extremely low blood pressure.
 I was going through the pre-op.
-For the procedure I have, they usually do an epidural so they have a block and you can’t feel the significant amount of pain I was in.
+For the procedure I have, they usually do an epidural, so they have a block, and you can’t feel the significant amount of pain I was in.

 We went through everything.
 I was the first patient up.
 A pre-op room first thing in the morning is really hustle-bustle right before everything starts!

 How were you feeling heading into surgery?

 They give you the laughing gas to knock you out, and off we go.
 I didn’t have any nerves at all.
 To be honest, I wanted it out.
 You know you have cancer at that point.
 I just wanted it out.
 I didn’t care how you got it out; I wanted it out.

 I wanted to know what stage I was because that is extremely important in ovarian cancer.
 The later the stage, the lower the chances are of being able to go into full no evidence of disease (NED) and the lower the chance I had of fighting this and being here the longest.

 I was just like, ‘Let’s do this.
 I want to get this done.’

 It was five to six hours long.
 It was a pretty big deal.
 I think I woke up and recovered, saw my parents.
 I didn’t really remember anything until I got up to the floor that I was on, which was the gynecological oncology floor.
 I was the youngest person on the floor.
 It was pretty empty while I was there.